oasisprotocol/docs/docs/general/manage-tokens/terminology.md

-A portion of your delegated tokens can be **slashed** (seized) by the network, if the node that you delegated your tokens to gets slashed, e.g. as a penalty for validating invalid blocks containing double signed transactions.
+A portion of your delegated tokens can be **slashed** (seized) by the network, if the node that you delegated your tokens to gets slashed, e.g. as a penalty for equivocating in the protocol by signing diverging blocks for the same height.

 [Bech32 encoding]:
   https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki#bech32